evelyne24/system-design-checklist/docs/0_short-checklist/index.md

 - [ ] Identify <mark>bottlenecks and Single Points Of Failure</mark>.
 - [ ] Think about <mark>handling failure</mark> (network, database, server failures).
 - [ ] Consider <mark>trade-offs</mark> for each system layer.

+## Short, practical checklist examples for use cases